Can you be born with an STD?

 Herpes

-Herpes, caused by the Herpes Simplex Virus (HSV), can be transmitted from a mother to her baby during childbirth.
-This occurs when the baby passes through the birth canal and comes into contact with Herpes sores that appear during an outbreak.
+Herpes, caused by the Herpes Simplex Virus (HSV), can be transmitted from a mother to her baby during the pregnancy (which can lead to a more risky pregnancy), at the moment of childbirth or in the neonatal period.
+This occurs when the baby passes through the birth canal and comes into contact with Herpes sores that appear during an outbreak or if the baby comes into contact with sores the mother has while nursing

 What are the complications of congenital STDs?